ToniWilliams1/NBA-Player-Glossary/README.md

-# NBA Fantasy Team  🏀
+# NBA Player Glossary  🏀

-This project allows users to enter either a NBA basketball players' name and will retrieve the player statistics.
-Users will then be allowed to create their own fantasy teams with the players of their choice.
+A NBA player glossary which provides with access with a glossary of information from all players from all seasons.
+Users enter a NBA basketball players' name and will retrieve the player information.

 # Preview